Current Grants

 Equip for Equality (Carbondale & Springfield)

-Support for staff attorneys based in Springfield and Carbondale who serve people with disabilities in Central and Southern Illinois.
+Support for staff attorneys based Alton, Belleville, Carbondale, Rockford, and Springfield who serve people with disabilities throughout Illinois.

 Erie Neighborhood House (Chicago)